chrisgoringe/Custom-classifier-training/readme.md

 There must also be a scorefile.
 A `.json` file can be generated using the image_ab_scorer from https://github.com/chrisgoringe/image_comparison to capture your personal preferences.

 For other sources of scoring, a `.csv` file is probably more convenient.
 The `.csv` file should have column names in the first row, and no excess whitespace.
 The columns must include `relative_path` and `score` (relative path being the location of the image relative to the `.csv` file).
 Optional columns are `split` (valid values are `eval` and `train`), `weight` (the weight to be given to this image when the loss model is `wmse` (weighted mean square error)).
-An additional column, `model_score` will be added when the `.csv` file is save (assuming `--savefile=filename.cvs` is specified).
+An additional column, `model_score` will be added when the `.csv` file is save (assuming `--savefile=filename.csv` is specified).
 Any other columns will be loaded and preserved.
 So a typical file might begin:

 ```csv
 relative_path,score,split